kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0021 Certification procedures for products and articles.md

 \(ii\) Spare engine and nacelle carriage external to the skin of the airplane (and return of the pylon or other external mount), or

-\(iii\) Time-limited engine and/or nacelle changes, where the change in type design specifies that the airplane may not be operated for a period of more than 90 days unless compliance with the applicable acoustical change provisions of Part 36 of this chapter is shown for that change in type design.
+\(iii\) Time-limited engine and/or nacelle changes, where the change in type design specifies that the airplane may not be operated for a period of more than 90 days unless compliance with the applicable acoustical change provisions of [[Volume 1/C Aircraft/0036 Noise standards  aircraft type and airworthiness certification.md|Part 36 of this chapter]] is shown for that change in type design.

 \(3\) Propeller driven commuter category and small airplanes in the primary, normal, utility, acrobatic, transport, and restricted categories, except for airplanes that are:

-\(i\) Designated for “agricultural aircraft operations” (as defined in §137.3 of this chapter, effective January 1, 1966) to which §36.1583 of this chapter does not apply, or
+\(i\) Designated for “agricultural aircraft operations” (as defined in [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0137 Agricultural aircraft operations.md#§137.3   Definition of terms.|§137.3]] of this chapter, effective January 1, 1966) to which [[Volume 1/C Aircraft/0036 Noise standards  aircraft type and airworthiness certification.md#§36.1583   Noncomplying agricultural and fire fighting airplanes.|§36.1583]] of this chapter does not apply, or

-\(ii\) Designated for dispensing fire fighting materials to which §36.1583 of this chapter does not apply, or
+\(ii\) Designated for dispensing fire fighting materials to which [[Volume 1/C Aircraft/0036 Noise standards  aircraft type and airworthiness certification.md#§36.1583   Noncomplying agricultural and fire fighting airplanes.|§36.1583]] of this chapter does not apply, or

 \(iii\) U.S. registered, and that had flight time prior to January 1, 1955 or

 \(iv\) Land configured aircraft reconfigured with floats or skis.
-This reconfiguration does not permit further exception from the requirements of this section upon any acoustical change not enumerated in §21.93(b).
+This reconfiguration does not permit further exception from the requirements of this section upon any acoustical change not enumerated in [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.93   Classification of changes in type design.|§21.93]](b).

 \(4\) Helicopters except:

 \(i\) Those helicopters that are designated exclusively:

-\(A\) For “agricultural aircraft operations”, as defined in §137.3 of this chapter, as effective on January 1, 1966;
+\(A\) For “agricultural aircraft operations”, as defined in [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0137 Agricultural aircraft operations.md#§137.3   Definition of terms.|§137.3]] of this chapter, as effective on January 1, 1966;

 \(B\) For dispensing fire fighting materials; or

-\(C\) For carrying external loads, as defined in §133.1(b) of this chapter, as effective on December 20, 1976.
+\(C\) For carrying external loads, as defined in [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0133 Rotorcraft external-load operations.md#§133.1   Applicability.|§133.1]](b) of this chapter, as effective on December 20, 1976.

 \(ii\) Those helicopters modified by installation or removal of external equipment.
 For purposes of this paragraph, “external equipment” means any instrument, mechanism, part, apparatus, appurtenance, or accessory that is attached to, or extends from, the helicopter exterior but is not used nor is intended to be used in operating or controlling a helicopter in flight and is not part of an airframe or engine.
 An “acoustical change” does not include: